What is the CMYK Color Model? Why Is It Important?

 • CMYK is used for printed materials, while RGB is used on your phone or computer screens.

-Understanding the differences between CMYK and RGB is crucial in printing, especially production or commercial printing.
+Understanding the differences between CMYK and RGB is crucial in printing, especially for production or commercial printing.
+Printing a file in RGB instead of CMYK can result in a finished product with inconsistent or inaccurate colors.
+This can lead to costly reprints and frustration.

 Safe to say, the CMYK color model can be a significant element to printers.
 Let’s expand on that point more in the next section:

-Why Is CMYK Important to Printers?
+Why is CMYK Important to Printers?

-When Would CMYK Apply to You?
+Why Does CMYK Matter to You?

 Are You a Fit for a Production Printer?